-If students are going to be away from the College for any reason, we require parents to inform the College either by a note in advance to the class/ home group teacher, by phoning the College, or using the Parent Portal or BCE App to report absences.
-In addition, we require a note to the class / home group teacher upon return.
+If students are going to be absent for any reason, we require parents to inform the College either by a note in advance to the class/ home group teacher, by phoning the College, or using the Parent Portal or BCE App to report absences.
+In addition, we require a note to the class/homegroup teacher upon return.
 We recommend using the Student Planner for this purpose.
 For older students, especially when assessment tasks have been missed or special consideration may be required, a medical certificate needs to be provided for filing.

 The College takes very seriously the monitoring and tracking of students who are absent from school for any reason.
 A designated phone number 07 3814 8303 is available for parents/carers to phone when students are going to be absent.
+Parents/carers can also use the Parent Portal or BCE Connect app.
 The electronic class attendance system which records absentees also sends text messages to inform parents/ carers if students are not accounted for at the first roll call of the day.

 Student may ride bicycles and scooters to school at parent’s discretion.
 Given the heavy traffic in the local area, we do not recommend that younger children ride bicycles and scooters to school.
 Children must wear a protective helmet when riding their bicycles.
 Bicycles and scooters should be wheeled in and out of the grounds and securely stored in a bicycle rack adjacent to the Administration Building.

 We highly recommend the use of the designated school crossing on St Augustine’s Drive when crossing from Augustine Heights.